ShaferInc/IOT-BBQALARM-2025/README.md

     time.sleep(30) # Send data every 30 seconds
 ```
-## Code Walk Through

 This code first sets up the Wi-Fi connection and initializes the temperature sensor.
 Then, in an infinite loop, it reads the temperature, converts it to Fahrenheit, and sends it to Adafruit in a JSON format.

-Transmitting the Data / Connectivity
+## Transmitting the Data / Connectivity

+#### Data Frequency:
-Data Frequency: The data is sent to Adafruit every 30 seconds.
+The data is sent to Adafruit every 30 seconds.
 This provides a good balance between real-time monitoring and not overwhelming the free tier of the Adafruit service.

+#### Wireless Protocol:
-Wireless Protocol: We are using Wi-Fi (802.11n), which is built into the Raspberry Pi Pico W. This is suitable for home use where the grill is within range of your Wi-Fi router.
+We are using Wi-Fi (802.11n), which is built into the Raspberry Pi Pico W. This is suitable for home use where the grill is within range of your Wi-Fi router.

+#### Transport Protocol:
-Transport Protocol: The data is sent using an HTTP POST request (a webhook) to the Adafruit API.
+The data is sent using an HTTP POST request (a webhook) to the Adafruit API.
 This is a simple and reliable way to send data to a web service.
 For a more advanced setup, MQTT would be a more efficient choice, as it is a lightweight messaging protocol designed for IoT devices and can reduce battery consumption.
 However, for this project, the simplicity of HTTP is sufficient.

 ## Presenting the Data

 The data sent to Adafruit can be visualized on a custom dashboard.

+#### Dashboard Creation:
-Dashboard Creation: In Adafruit, you can create a new dashboard and add widgets.
+In Adafruit, you can create a new dashboard and add widgets.
 For this project, a gauge widget is perfect for showing the current temperature, and a line chart can display the temperature trend over time.

+#### Data Retention:
-Data Retention: On the Adafruit free tier, data is typically stored for one month.
+On the Adafruit free tier, data is typically stored for one month.
 For longer-term data storage, you would need to upgrade to a paid plan.

+#### Automation/Triggers:
-Automation/Triggers: Adafruit allows you to create triggers.
+Adafruit allows you to create triggers.
 For example, you can set up a rule to send you an email or a push notification when the temperature variable exceeds a certain value (e.g., 350°F), letting you know the grill is preheated and ready for cooking.

 ![image](/media/dashpic.png)
 ![image](/media/feedpic.png)